 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In South Gloucestershire Council that officer is the Head of Financial Services who is Chief Financial Officer; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets, and - approve the Statement of Accounts.
+In South Gloucestershire Council that officer is the Service Director - Finance and Chief Financial Officer who is Chief Financial Officer; - manage its affairs to secure economic, efficient, and effective use of resources and safeguard its assets, and - approve the Statement of Accounts.